LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Evaluation Metrics

-RMSE was selected to detect substantial deviations between the predicted and target continuous outputs for counterfactual videos.
+RMSE is selected to detect substantial deviations between the predicted and target continuous outputs for counterfactual videos.
 Large RMSE values may indicate that the generated counterfactuals deviate excessively from the target distribution.

-\subsubsection{Mean Absolute Error (MAE)}
+\subsection{Mean Absolute Error (MAE)}